Gymnosporangium juniperi-virginianae: Control

 There are differences in the susceptibility of various apple varieties.
 'Jonathan', 'Rome Beauty', 'Wealthy', 'Stayman', 'Jonafree' and 'York Imperial' are susceptible.
 'Grimes Golden', 'Red Delicious', 'Winesap', 'Redfree', 'McIntosh', 'Liberty', and 'Priscilla' are resistant.
 Crabapples are generally more susceptible than apples.
 Resistant crabapples include 'Adams', 'Beverly', 'Candied Apple', 'Dolgo', 'Donald Wyman', 'Eleyi', 'Inglis', 'Indian Summer', 'Liset', 'Mt.
 Arbor', M. persicifolia, 'Red Jewel', 'Robinson', 'Robusta', 'Royalty', M. sargentii, 'Tina', 'Snowdrift', and 'Special Radiant'.
 Resistant Crataegus (Hawthorn) include C. crus-galli, series Intricatae, C. laevigata, 'Autumn Glory', C. phaenopyrum, C. pruinosa, C. viridis, and 'Winter King'.
 The resistant varieties are less susceptible to attack, but that does not mean that they are free from an aggressive attack.

 Fungicide sprays applied in a timely manner are highly effective against the rust diseases during the apple cycle.
 Most protective fungicide sprays are applied four times at 7- to 10-day intervals, starting with pink bud on crabapples.
 These applications are to protect the apples from spores being released from the cedar host in mid-spring.
 If cedar apple rust disease is diagnosed on apple fruits and leaves it is far too late to spray.
 Although curative fungicides also exist for cedar apple rust, they must still be applied before trees begin to develop symptoms.
 Systemic fungicides are available as well, which require fewer sprays during the season.
 However, there are no fungicides available to home gardeners that can be used on trees that produce fruit which will be eaten by people.

-Fungicides listed for use on apples can be used in July and August on the cedars to reduce infection.
-Application of fungicides to the junipers before and while they are in the infectious orange gelatinous state seems to reduce the severity of the outbreak.